Gus-Victrix/alx-zero_day/0x03-git/README.md

-This directory contains the git projects given by ALX on the full-stack SE program
+This directory contains the git and gh projects given by ALX on the full-stack SE program